What is Junior Debt?

 To effectively illustrate how junior debt works, consider the following example:

 Company ABC recently decided to issue bonds.
 In the transaction, there would be bondholders.
-The bondholder is a creditor to Company ABC, to an extent.
+The bondholder is a creditor to Company ABC.
 Bondholders are considered to hold seniority over shareholders; therefore, in a case where Company ABC goes bankrupt, the bondholders will take priority over shareholders on the repayment list.

 Let’s say Company ABC discovers that they require additional funding.
 The company secures a loan from Bank CDE.
 The loan with Bank CDE is considered junior debt, based on the terms and conditions agreed upon by the company and the bank.
 Should Company ABC file for bankruptcy, the bondholders will still take priority on the repayment list, followed by Bank CDE, and then the shareholders.

-Junior debt normally comes at a higher interest rate because it is riskier than other debt.
-The higher interest rates compensate for the risk associated with the debt.
+Junior debt normally is issued at an interest rate premium because it is riskier than other debt.
+The higher interest rate compensates for the risk associated with the debt.
 Subordinated debt is often uncollateralized, and the principal amount of the debt is normally only repaid when the business experiences growth in the long term.
 Junior debt can also be referred to as mezzanine debt.

 The Debt Hierarchy